 Types of Network Topology | Mesh, Star, Bus, Ring, Tree, Hybrid Topology

-Topology refers to the way in which the nodes within a network are laid down either physically or logically.
-The topology of a network represents the connection of the links and nodes with each other.
-There are mainly 6 types of topology as given below :
+Topology refers to how the nodes within a network are laid down either physically or logically.
+The Network Topology represents the connection of the links and nodes with each other.
+There are mainly 6 types of Network Topology as given below :

 Mesh Topology :

 In Mesh topology, each node has a dedicated point-to-point link to every other node.
 A fully connected mesh network having ‘n’ number of nodes has a total of nC2=n(n-1)/2 number of links.

 (i) Mesh topology is very robust.
 If a link fails, the data can be transmitted via other nodes and links as well.